 - Is there a relationship between variables such as coping, locus of control, spirituality, relatedness to nature, and humour and life satisfaction among students/emerging adults? - Is there a relationship between personality traits (e.g., the big five) and satisfaction with life/happiness/success or conversely anxiety/depression? - Different patient populations' (lived) experiences of the effectiveness of art therapy interventions.

-December on was a b

 Research approach

 Quantitative ✓ Qualitative ✓ Mixed methods

 Available to act as

-Cura mia an (

-Supervisor ✓ Co-supervisor ✓
+Supervisor ✓ Co-supervisor ✓ Co-supervisor ✓

 Available to supervise

-PhD students
+Master's students ✓ PhD students

-MRS ELOISE VENTER
+ELOISE VENTER

 venterye@ufs.ac.za